 Ritual meals are an ancient human tradition, dating back at least 12,000 years.
 When it comes to Hermetic tradition, such as it is, the Asclepius or Perfect Discourse has vague instructions and a prayer for a ritual meal in its final chapter.

+This is a list of books on Freemasonry.
 In case it hasn’t been made abundantly clear by my numerous podcast appearances, public lectures, and short list of published articles, I’m a Freemason.
 This generates a lot of curiosity in those who aren’t Masons.
-Occultists and esotericists, the main audience for this website, have lots of misconceptions about Freemasonry, so I get asked frequently… Read more »
+Occultists and esotericists, the main audience for this website, have lots of… Read more »

 Alchemy is an ancient practice that can be considered in part as a precursor to chemistry.
 However, like Freemasonry, it can be said to have both a speculative and an operative side.
 While “operative” alchemy deals with the transformation of base metals into gold, “speculative” alchemy uses similar symbolism, allegory, and language to speak of spiritual truths and a path to inner light and wisdom.